ninesl/asynclog-go/README.md

 # asynclog

+NOTE: `go log.Println()` with flags set is generally more performant than this package.
+The worker pool design for consuming messages could be helpful, but any meaningful performance improvements would be negligible.

 A lightweight, concurrent logging package for Go applications with support for debugging line information.

 NOTE: Because of the overhead of the package, `fmt.Println()` on its own IS faster than using `asynclog` in most single-threaded Go programs.